 Under GFS, schools are provided with unparalleled online connectivity to give homeroom teachers access to limitless teaching and learning engagements available on the internet that will help further improve their craft and make learning fun and interesting for the students.

-The schools are also given a Globe Digital Laboratory package containing netbooks/tablets, wifi devices, and a mobile cart with a built-in projector screen and workstation while teachers are trained on ICT education and project-based learning through the GFS Master Teachers Workshop and Online Coaching Course.
+GFS also provides the schools with a Globe Digital Laboratory package containing netbooks/tablets, wifi devices, and a mobile cart with a built-in projector screen and workstation, while GFS Master Teachers Workshop and Online Coaching Course train teachers on ICT education and project-based learning.

-All schools under GFS are intended to become teacher training hubs and training partners of the DepEd Division Offices in conducting teaching workshops for neighboring schools of each division.
+GFS intends for all schools to become teacher training hubs and training partners of the DepEd Division Offices in conducting teaching workshops for neighboring schools in each division.
 The workshops include lessons on Digital Thumbprint Program cyberwellness advocacy.

 DTP offers three exciting modules designed to increase students’ knowledge of digital citizenship and cyber safety by taking a critical look at their online behavior and helping them develop insights into the influences of the online world and the choices they are making.

 The one-day workshop emphasizes the essential role of student participation, especially through experiments in teaching science.
-The teachers get a chance to practice doing hands-on science demonstrations which can be performed with readily available materials.
+The teachers have a chance to practice performing hands-on science demonstrations using readily available materials.

-The activities are aided by The Mind Museum mobile app which contains guides to all experiments in the workshop as well as daily cool science thoughts to encourage curiosity.
+The Mind Museum mobile app aids the activities, containing guides to all experiments in the workshop as well as daily cool science thoughts to encourage curiosity.
 The app, which is open to all education technology platform, also gives teachers, students, and anyone interested in learning, access to over 250 museum exhibits anytime and anywhere.